 One of the most widely known cover versions (to a point where people mistake it for the original) is Yanni’s “Aria” (with thanks to YouTube user helpinghand123).
 You can find another arrangement of the same version here, posted by YouTube user mirch 11.

-Another popular choice is the mainstream-compatible recording of the original duet by Dame Kiri Te Kanawa and Helen Jenkins.
+Another popular choice is the mainstream-compatible recording of the original duet by Dame Kiri Te Kanawa and Katherine Jenkins.
 Interestingly enough, it is used in the following sample as soundtrack to a lesbian love scene (characters Niki and Helen from the British prison drama, “Bad Girls”) – (thanks to YouTube user jeansneakers).

 A similar case is this clip (posted by YouTube user felidae 27), that illustrates the duet with clips from the lesbian-themed movie “Fire” by Indian director Deepa Mehta.

 A direct use (not fan-appropriated) within a lesbian-themed context happened with another pop cover by a singer called Jahna in Showtime’s popular series “The L Word”, Season 3.
 Supposed to portray an evening at L.A. opera, this scene has characters Bette and Alice not just listening to the music (beware of mildly explicit content).
 While I think they could have used the original Delibes if they try to show an actual night at the opera, it proves nonetheless that the equation “flower duet=something lesbian” still flourishes. (thanks to YouTube user lovelyspanisheyes)